Domain name disputes FAQs

 If you want to buy a domain name that someone else already owns, you have three main options:

-1. Wait for the domain name to expire, then buy it for yourself.
-This may be possible if the domain name is not currently in use, and the owner has no plans for it.
+1. Wait for it to expire, then buy it for yourself.
+This may be possible if it is not currently in use, and the owner has no plans for it.
 However, it means playing a waiting game and simply hoping the owner lets the registration expire.

 2. Contact the owner to let them know you're interested in buying it.
 You can often find their details by using a WHOIS service.
 Be aware that buying a domain in this way can be complex, and you may find it hard to agree a price.
 Consider working with an advisor.

 3. Dispute the domain name's ownership.
-If you feel you have a good claim to the domain (see 14), you can use a dispute resolution procedure or take court action to gain control of the domain.
+If you feel you have a good claim to it (see 14), you can use a dispute resolution procedure or take court action to gain control of the domain.

 Be aware that negotiating to buy the domain name will almost certainly mean that you would no longer be able to use a dispute resolution procedure to get it.
 Finally, if you do agree a deal, it is essential to ensure that the registration is properly transferred to you.